rjhalliday/rjhalliday.github.io/_posts/2024-06-30-the-transition-from-matlab-to-python-why-python-has-become-the-ideal-language-for-machine-learning-ai-and-data-science.md

+---
+layout: post
+title: "The Transition from MATLAB to Python: Why Python Has Become the Ideal Language for Machine Learning, AI, and Data Science"
+date: 2024-06-30 00:00:00 +1000
+categories: [ai, llm, data-science]
+tags: [ai, llm, data-science, matlab, python]
+---

 ### The Transition from MATLAB to Python: Why Python Has Become the Ideal Language for Machine Learning, AI, and Data Science

 Over the past decade, the landscape of programming for machine learning, artificial intelligence (AI), and data science has undergone a significant transformation.
 While MATLAB was once the go-to language for these fields, Python has increasingly emerged as the preferred choice.
 This shift reflects broader trends in technology and programming practices.
 Let’s explore why Python has overtaken MATLAB and why it is now the ideal language for these advanced domains.